lodgeit-labs/accounts-assessor/wiki/Debugging.md

 ## exceptions
 there are two general cases:
 * our code calls `throw_string`/`throw_value`. `DONT_GTRACE` and `DISPLAY` applies.
-* something else throws an exception, like a division by zero: `DIE_ON_ERROR` controls if it gets converted into an alert or caught by swipl toplevel, possibly causing gtrace to be invoked.
+* something else throws an exception, like a division by zero: `DISABLE_GRACEFUL_RESUME_ON_UNEXPECTED_ERROR` controls if it gets converted into an alert or caught by swipl toplevel, possibly causing gtrace to be invoked.

-not sure if, at this point, it still makes sense to have the option to invoke gtrace in `throw_string`, as opposed to having it just throw the exception, and letting it propagate like "normal" exceptions do, controlled by `DIE_ON_ERROR`.
+not sure if, at this point, it still makes sense to have the option to invoke gtrace in `throw_string`, as opposed to having it just throw the exception, and letting it propagate like "normal" exceptions do, controlled by `DISABLE_GRACEFUL_RESUME_ON_UNEXPECTED_ERROR`.

 ## `sources/config/worker_config.json`: